nextbreakpoint/freeimage4java/README.md

     OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## Generate JNI wrapper's code
+## Generate JNI library's code

-We use docker for generating wrapper's code.
+We use docker for generating JNI library's code.

-Install docker on your system.
+  Before you continue install docker on your system.

 Execute script to create base image: